pragathiGopal25/SunSaver/MODELING.md

 8.2 The user adds the roof section<br/>
 8.3 The system returns to step 9<br/>

+10.1 The user clicks on a roof section
-10.1 The user chooses what to edit <br/>
+10.2 The user chooses what to edit <br/>
-10.2 The user edits the chosen element <br/>
+10.3 The user edits the chosen element <br/>
-10.3 The user saves their edited roof section<br/>
+10.4 The user saves their edited roof section<br/>
-10.4 The system returns to step 12<br/>
+10.5 The system returns to step 12<br/>
 <br/>

 ```mermaid